 Moderating a usability test is a critical skill for all UXers.
 Whether you are a dedicated researcher or an interaction designer, the ability to gain feedback, with minimal bias, is critical to putting the ‘user’ in user experience.
-I find the practice of moderation to be a fascinating one and have had the opportunity to undertake more than a thousand user tests in my time.
+I find the practice of moderation to be fascinating and have had the opportunity to undertake literally thousands of user tests.
 Watch a great practitioner and you’ll hardly know they are working except that over time you’ll notice their consistent ability to elicit feedback, overcome challenging people and situations, as well as their ability to get to the heart of a problem.
 Conversely watch a beginner and you’ll see how difficult the art can be to master.
-Having said that, with a little practice and a solid understanding of the basics anyone can quickly learn how to run a usability test and begin the journey to mastery.
+That said, with a little practice and a solid understanding of the basics anyone can quickly learn how to run a usability test and begin the journey to mastery.
 To help you on your way to effectively moderating a usability test, here are a few tips.

 1. Start on the right note

 The key to a successful session is engagement.
 From the minute you first interact with the participant it is crucial to set them at ease and make them feel comfortable.
 This rapport building is about gaining the participant’s trust as well as letting them know you are in charge.
 Mutual trust building helps participants feel comfortable that the session will be run in a manner where they are not going to be judged or made to feel uneasy.
 This comes down to a friendly but professional demeanour.
 Rapport can be built quickly, you need to be friendly and warm, be aware of your body language, ask some open questions about their day, or job and actively listen to their small talk and reflect that you are interested to what they have to say.